-Audit overview - The contractor shall work directly with the assigned UL Solutions auditor for scheduling and conduct of audits.
-An audit will be conducted of the contractor's management system at the contractor's facility and at least one job site.
-Prior to scheduling the audit, the UL Solutions auditor will contact the contractor to obtain a copy of the contractor's management system (MS) manual.
-The UL Solutions auditor will review the MS manual in advance of the initial audit to become familiar with the contractor's MS, identify any potential areas of nonconformity with program requirements and determine readiness for the facility audit.
-The UL Solutions auditor will discuss potential nonconformities, resolve any known differences in understanding and agree on a mutually acceptable schedule for the audit.
+Audit Overview - The Contractor shall work directly with the assigned UL Auditor for scheduling and conduct of audits.
+An audit will be conducted of the Contractor's management system at the Contractor's facility and at least one job-site.
+Prior to schedule of the audit, the UL Auditor will contact the Contractor to obtain a copy of the Contractor's Management System (MS) Manual.
+The UL Auditor will review the MS Manual in advance of the initial audit to become familiar with the Contractor's MS, identify any potential areas of nonconformity with Program Requirements, and determine readiness for the facility audit.
+The UL Auditor will discuss potential nonconformities, resolve any known differences in understanding and agree on a mutually acceptable schedule for the audit.

-On-site contact - The contractor DRI must be available at the agreed time of audit, and must have a thorough working knowledge of the company's management system (systems, processes and procedures) as well as a working knowledge of the program requirements.
-Likewise, the DRI shall have full authorization to act on behalf of the contractor with regard to issues falling within the scope of the program.
+On-site contact - The Contractor DRI must be available at the agreed time of audit, and must have a thorough working knowledge of the company's Management System (systems, processes, and procedures) as well as a working knowledge of the Program Requirements.
+Likewise, the DRI shall have full authorization to act on behalf of the Contractor with regard to issues falling within the scope of the Program.

 Safety - System audits are conducted in and about a variety of structures, and workplace conditions may change at each site.
-It is crucial that the UL Solutions auditor and contractor representatives know and use safe workplace practices.
-The contractor is responsible for coordinating all special safety training (such as emergency evacuation procedures or use of specialized safety equipment) required at the facility.
+It is crucial that the UL Auditor and Contractor representatives know and use safe workplace practices.
+The Contractor is responsible for coordinating all special safety training (such as emergency evacuation procedures or use of specialized safety equipment) required at the facility.

-Audit participation - The contractor shall actively participate and assist the UL Solutions auditor as necessary in the review of the contractor's management system and documentation relating to compliance with the program requirements.
+Audit Participation - The Contractor shall actively participate and assist the UL Auditor as necessary in the review of the Contractor's Management System and documentation relating to compliance with the program requirements.

-Job site visit - As a component of the overall management system audit, a visit is required to a site where installation of firestop systems by the contractor is in progress or has been completed.
-The purpose of the job site visit is to audit the contractor's management system processes in the field.
-During the job site visit, UL Solutions will observe at least one test being carried out on the installed firestop system by the contractor or independent third-party inspector firms.
-The visit shall be treated as an extension of the audit activities taking place at the contractor's facility.
-In the event that a contractor has not performed or has no available sites in the recertification visit period, the field auditor may perform a document audit of a previous project within the last two years.
-Otherwise, the contractor location must provide a mockup of the Listed tested systems installed.
-The auditor shall review the mockup as an alternate to the site visit and document this in the audit report.
-In the event that a company applying for initial qualification does not yet have a project to conduct a site visit, the DRI shall provide a mockup of an installed UL Listed firestop system for review.
-The auditor shall review the mockup as an alternate to the site visit and document this in the audit report.
-Activities by the UL Solutions auditor shall be limited to observation.
-Observation of any tests in no way implies UL Solutions approval of the firestop system or the installation conducted by the contractor.
-UL Solutions audit activities, including observation of tests during the job site visit, are not intended to address, nor do they imply proper installation of firestop materials or systems at the job site or installation and in no way imply approval by UL Solutions of the installation.
-UL Solutions shall not participate in the testing or testing process but will consider the on-site testing as part of the overall audit of the management system.
-The contractor assumes responsibility of gaining access to the job site and ensuring the safety of the UL Solutions auditor.
+Job Site Visit - As a component of the overall Management System audit, a visit is required to a site where installation of Firestop systems by the Contractor is in progress or has been completed.
+The purpose of the job site visit is to audit the Contractor's Management System processes in the field.
+During the job site visit UL will observe at least one test being carried out on the installed Firestop system by the Contractor or independent third party inspector firms.
+The visit shall be treated as an extension of the audit activities taking place at the Contractor's facility.
+Activities by the UL Auditor shall be limited to observation.
+Observation of any tests in no way implies UL approval of the Firestop system or the installation conducted by the Contractor.
+UL audit activities including observation of tests during the job site visit are not intended to address, nor do they imply proper installation of Firestop materials or systems at the job site or installation and in no way imply approval by UL of the installation.
+UL shall not participate in the testing or testing process, but will consider the on-site testing as part of the overall audit of the Management System.
+The Contractor assumes responsibility of gaining access to the job site and ensuring the safety of the UL Auditor.

-Nonconformity - Nonconformities to UL Solutions program requirements or the contractor's management system requirements discovered during the audit will be documented and provided to the contractor.
-The contractor shall provide a written corrective action plan (addressing the nonconformity issues) to the UL Solutions auditor within 30 days.
-If a corrective action plan is not received within 30 days of the audit conclusion, another complete audit may be deemed necessary.
-However, the UL Solutions auditor shall make every attempt to contact the contractor to reach a mutually acceptable timeline for submittal of the corrective action plan.
+Nonconformity - Nonconformities to UL program requirements or the contractors management system requirements discovered during the audit will be documented and provided to the Contractor.
+The Contractor shall provide a written Corrective Action plan (addressing the nonconformity issues) to the UL Auditor within 30 days.
+If a Corrective Action plan is not received within 30 days of the audit conclusion, another complete audit may be deemed necessary.
+However, the UL Auditor shall make every attempt to contact the Contractor to reach a mutually acceptable timeline for submittal of the Corrective Action plan.